 Use the JAVA_IO_TMPDIR setting with the utmost care.
-Make sure the directory is exclusively used by the SavaPage application, and is accessible by the savapage system user only.
+Make sure the directory is exclusively used by the SavaPage applicantion, and is accessible by the savapage system user only.
 If these conditions are not met, SavaPage will not start and might get corrupted.

 Among all Java third-party components, SavaPage components take a special position because they write their own temp files in a subdirectory of java.io.tmpdir, called savapage.
 This subdirectory is created when the application starts and removed when stopped.
 You can override this special location with the app.dir.tmp property in the server.properties file.
-See Section 11.5.10, "Alternative File Locations" [218].
+See Section 13.5.10, "Alternative File Locations" [225].

-Make sure that the special temp directory used by SavaPage resides on the same indication as the other file locations that are used to store SavaPage data on runtime.
+Make sure that the special temp directory used by SavaPage resides on the same in disk partition as the other file locations that are used to store SavaPage data on runtime.
 See:

-- Section 11.5.10, "Alternative File Locations" [218]. - Appendix F, File Locations [311].
+- Section 13.5.10, "Alternative File Locations" [225]. - Appendix F, File Locations [319].

-20.4.
+22.4.
 Server Thread Pooling

 A high reliability server process like SavaPage must reject excess requests immediately (fail fast) by using a request queue with a bounded capacity.
 Requests are FIFO processed by threads in a ThreadPool.
 The maximum number of threads needed, in order to achieve the best performance, depends on host resources (RAM and CPU cores) assigned to SavaPage.
-See Section 11.5.1.2, "Server ThreadPool Settings" [212] on how to configure the relevant parameters.
+See Section 13.5.1.2, "Server ThreadPool Settings" [219] on how to configure the relevant parameters.

-20.5.
+22.5.
 Database Connection Pooling

 Database connections are both expensive to create and maintain over time.
 Therefore, they are an ideal resource to pool.
 That is exactly what SavaPage does.
-See Section 11.5.3, "Database Connection Settings" [214] on how to configure the relevant parameters.
+See Section 13.5.3, "Database Connection Settings" [221] on how to configure the relevant parameters.

-$^{^{4}\} https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/index.html$
+4 https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/index.html

-Chapter 21.
+Chapter 23.
 SavaPage Community